oracle/terraform-provider-oci/website/docs/d/fleet_apps_management_scheduler_definition.html.markdown

 The following attributes are exported:

-* `action_group_types` - All ActionGroup Types that are part of the schedule.
 * `action_groups` - Action Groups associated with the Schedule.
-	* `application_type` - Application Type associated.
-Only applicable if type is ENVIRONMENT.
-	* `lifecycle_operation` - LifeCycle Operation
-	* `product` - Product associated.
-Only applicable if type is PRODUCT.
+	* `display_name` - A user-friendly name.
+Does not have to be unique, and it's changeable.
+Avoid entering confidential information.
+Example: `My new resource`
-	* `resource_id` - Provide the ID of the resource.
-Example fleet ID.
+	* `fleet_id` - ID of the fleet
+	* `kind` - Action Group kind
 	* `runbook_id` - ID of the runbook
-	* `subjects` - Provide subjects that need to be considered for the schedule.
-	* `target_id` - Provide the target if schedule is created against the target
-	* `type` - ActionGroup Type associated.
-* `activity_initiation_cut_off` - Activity Initiation Cut Off.
-* `application_types` - All application types that are part of the schedule for ENVIRONMENT ActionGroup Type.
+	* `runbook_version_name` - Name of the runbook version
+	* `sequence` - Sequence of the Action Group.
+Action groups will be executed in a seuential order.
+All Action Groups having the same sequence will be executed parallely.
+If no value is provided a default value of 1 will be given.
-* `compartment_id` - Tenancy OCID
+* `compartment_id` - Compartment OCID
 * `count_of_affected_action_groups` - Count of Action Groups affected by the Schedule.
 * `count_of_affected_resources` - Count of Resources affected by the Schedule.
 * `count_of_affected_targets` - Count of Targets affected by the Schedule.